 Howard Culbertson answers questions he has been asked about missionary work in Italy.

-Originally published for the Nazarene Missions International reading book series, this
+Originally published by whais now called The Foundry for the Nazarene Missions International

 - Where is it that they speak Latin?
 Isn't that in Italy?

 - It was.
 Latin, originally spoken in and near Rome, was

 extended with Roman rule over much of ancient Europe.
 But with the breakup of the Roman

 Empire, Latin disintegrated into a dozen or so languages.
 These languages -- Italian, Spanish, and

 French are the best known -- are today called "romance languages."
 Actually,

 For a period of almost 1,000 years -- from the fall of the